-In December 2011, a wholly-owned subsidiary of the Operating Partnership entered into a Limited Partnership Agreement with an affiliate of Hines for the formation of Hines One Waterwall Holdings LP (the "Waterwall Place JV"), a Delaware limited liability company, for the purpose of developing a multi-family project in Houston, Texas.
+In December 2011, a wholly-owned subsidiary of the Operating Partnership entered into a Limited Partnership Agreement with an affiliate of Hines for the formation of Hines One WaterWall Holdings LP (the "WaterWall Place JV"), a Delaware limited liability company, for the purpose of developing a multi-family project in Houston, Texas.
 Hines serves as the initial general partner and as the development partner and the subsidiary of the Operating Partnership is the initial limited partner.
+The Company has a 93% interest in this joint venture.
+An affiliate of Hines owns the remaining 7% interest in this joint venture.
 The Company has concluded its investment in the WaterWall Place JV qualifies as a VIE under ASC 810.
-Further, the Company has determined that it is the primary beneficiary since it has greater exposure to the variability of One Waterwall JV's economic performance as well as certain other factors.
+Further, the Company has determined that it is the primary beneficiary since it has greater exposure to the variability of One WaterWall JV's economic performance as well as certain other factors.
 As a result, the Company has consolidated the WaterWall Place JV and its wholly-owned subsidiaries in its financial statements.
+See Note 10 - Noncontrolling Interests for additional information regarding our noncontrolling interests in the WaterWall Place JV.

-The Ponce & Bird JV
+The Aviva Coral Gables JV (formerly known as the Ponce & Bird JV)

-In July 2012, a wholly-owned subsidiary of the Operating Partnership entered into a Limited Partnership Agreement with an affiliate of Hines for the formation of Hines Ponce & Bird Holdings LP (the "Ponce & Bird JV"), a Delaware limited liability company, for the purpose of developing a multi-family project in Miami, Florida.
+In July 2012, a wholly-owned subsidiary of the Operating Partnership entered into a Limited Partnership Agreement with an affiliate of Hines for the formation of Hines Ponce & Bird Holdings LP, a Delaware limited liability company, for the purpose of developing a multi-family project in Miami, Florida.
 Hines serves as the initial general partner and as the development partner and the subsidiary of the Operating Partnership is the initial limited partner.
-The Company has concluded its investment in the Ponce & Bird JV qualifies as a VIE under ASC 810.
-Further, the Company has determined that it is the primary beneficiary since it has greater exposure to the variability of Ponce & Bird's economic performance as well as certain other factors.
-As a result, the Company has consolidated the Ponce & Bird JV and its wholly-owned subsidiaries in its financial statements.
-See Note 10 - Noncontrolling Interests for additional information regarding our noncontrolling interests in the Ponce & Bird JV.
+The Company has concluded its investment in the Aviva Coral Gables JV (formerly known as the Ponce & Bird JV) qualifies as a VIE under ASC 810.
+Further, the Company has determined that it is the primary beneficiary since it has greater exposure to the variability of Aviva Coral Gables's economic performance as well as certain other factors.
+As a result, the Company has consolidated the Aviva Coral Gables JV and its wholly-owned subsidiaries in its financial statements.
+See Note 10 - Noncontrolling Interests for additional information regarding our noncontrolling interests in the Aviva Coral Gables JV (formerly known as the Ponce & Bird JV).